 CVE-2026-42235: CWE-87: Improper Neutralization of Alternate XSS Syntax in n8n-io n8n

-CVE-2026-42235 is a high-severity vulnerability in the n8n workflow automation platform affecting versions prior to 1.
-123. 32, 2.
-17. 4, and 2.
-18. 1.
-It allows an unauthenticated attacker to register a malicious OAuth client with a crafted client_name that leads to cross-site scripting (XSS) when a victim user authorizes the OAuth consent and another user revokes access, triggering a toast notification that executes arbitrary JavaScript.
+CVE-2026-42235 is a high-severity vulnerability in the n8n workflow automation platform affecting versions prior to 1.123.32, 2.17.4, and 2.18.1.
+It allows an unauthenticated attacker to register a malicious OAuth client with a crafted client_name that leads to improper neutralization of alternate XSS syntax.
+When a victim user authorizes the OAuth consent and another user revokes access, a toast notification renders injected script, enabling execution of arbitrary JavaScript in the victim's authenticated session.
 This can result in credential and session token theft, workflow manipulation, or privilege escalation.
-The issue has been patched in the specified fixed versions.

 AI Analysis